Unidata/git-recipes/faq.md

 A: `git mergetool`

-Q: How do I push a local branch to github (e.g. github)
+Q: How do I push a local branch to github

 A: `git push origin newfeature`